 Bisc’s journey from disfigured and broken to the Night King and confidant of Liliath, so enthralled by her place by his side that her beauty and power blinds to the terrifying brutality lying in plain sight.

 Angel Mage opens with the end of one country’s demise and then a powerful mage’s awakening with the clandestine belief that her destiny is a path to fix a past wrong.
 It is on this path that that the four, those exiled, “refusers,” led by Bisc the “Night King,” are united with Liliath for what they believe is salvation.

 What they find, of course, as most desperate for salvation and reconnection to civilization is that all may not be what it seems and that it is easy to be so blinded by want that many will take advantage for there on depraved purposes.
 It is the collision of these two wants that leads to an ending that literally pulled my stomach into my heart where they were introduced, for the first time.

 I tried very hard in the last couple paragraphs to give a bit of a summary (after giving what I felt were the highlights of the book) without out spoiling too much, which is hard because so much is interwoven throughout the book.

 It isn’t just the end but so many puzzle pieces lay within the plot.
 I hope no one feels spoiled and I’ve done Angel Mage justice.
 There have been so many incredible books released in September and still yet in October.
 Do not leave Angel Mage off your list.

-And most definitely, add it as another example as flushed out magic system that gives us all hope (along with those mentioned in my review of Steel Crow Saga) that authors aren’t running short on unique, flushed out magics systems for us all to devour.
+And most definitely, add it as another example as flushed out magic system that gives us all hope that authors aren’t running short on unique, flushed out magics systems for us all to devour.